-When you save a pattern, all pattern components are saved in one file: Threading, liftplan (or tie-up and treadling in tie-up mode), warp colors, weft colors, color palette and transform weave units.
+When you save a pattern, all pattern components are saved in one file: Threading, liftplan (or tie-up and treadling in tie-up mode), warp colors, weft colors, color palette and transform weave units really interested in saving one component, you do not need to care about how the other parts are filled in.
+When you later want to load the component, you just select to load only the component you want.